adriantomas/mastermind/README.md

 GET /game/:game_id
 ```

-Make an attempt to find out the secret, where `game_id` is the ID of the game and `movement` is a 4 number combination:
+Make an attempt to find out the secret, where `game_id` is the ID of the game and `guess` is a combination of four letters among (`RBYGWO`):
 ```
-PUT /game/:game_id/movement/:movement
+PUT /game/:game_id/guess/:guess
 ```

 ## Testing